FREQUENTLY ASKED QUESTIONS

 Professional employer organizations (PEOs) enable clients to cost-effectively outsource the management of human resources, employee benefits, payroll and workers’ compensation.
 PEO clients focus on their core competencies to maintain and grow their bottom line.

 Who uses a PEO?

 Any business can find value in a PEO relationship.
-An average client of a NAPEO member company is a business with 19 worksite employees.
+An average client is a business with 19 worksite employees.
 Increasingly, larger businesses also are finding value in a PEO arrangement, because PEOs offer robust Web-based HR technologies and expertise in HR management.
 PEOs can partner with companies that have 500 or more employees and work in conjunction with their existing human resources department.
 PEO clients include many different types of businesses ranging from accounting firms to high-tech companies and small manufacturers.
 Many different types of professionals, including doctors, retailers, mechanics, engineers and plumbers, also benefit from PEO services.

 How does a PEO arrangement work?

 Once a client company contracts with a PEO, the PEO will then co-employ the client’s worksite employees.
 In the arrangement among a PEO, a worksite employee and a client company, there exists a co-employment relationship in which both the PEO and client company have an employment relationship with the worker.
 The PEO and client company share and allocate responsibilities and liabilities.
 The PEO assumes much of the responsibility and liability for the business of employment, such as risk management, human resource management, and payroll and employee tax compliance.
 The client company retains responsibility for and manages product development and production, business operations, marketing, sales, and service.
 The PEO and the client will share certain responsibilities for employment law compliance.
 As a co-employer, the PEO will often provide a complete human resource and benefit package for worksite employees.

 Are PEOS recognized as employers at the state and federal levels?